 Broad Spectrum CBD

-Broad spectrum CBD, unlike CBD isolate, contains many remaining cannabinoids and other terpenes that are naturally present in the hemp plant.
-Though the effects of many cannabinoids have not yet been fully studied, many of them do interact with the body and the endocannabinoid system in some way.
-This means that broad spectrum CBD can have different impacts than CBD isolate.
+Broad spectrum CBD, unlike CBD isolate, contains many remaining cannabinoids that are naturally present in the hemp plant.
+Though the effects of many cannabinoids have not yet been fully studied, current knowledge suggests that many of them interact with the body and the endocannabinoid system in some way.
+This means that broad spectrum CBD may have different impacts than CBD isolate.
 However, the impacts of additional cannabinoids might range in subtlety for certain users.

 Full Spectrum CBD